forwinder15/wlamm/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

 * You are not yet hired and just getting started

 ###My company pays for it
 Why haven't you got it yet? 😉 This should be an easy decision.
 It benefits both you and them.
 Even if they want you to stay after work hours and complete the training.
 Bite the bullet and do it.
-It shows them you care and when you move on one day you'll have it in your pocket.
+It shows them you care and when you move on one day, you'll have it in your pocket.

 ###Your Company does not offer to pay but, would like you to have it.